-Musculoskeletal disorders (MSDs) are injuries that involves different parts of the body [1].
-In this regard, back pain and neck have caused high percentage of health problems [2].
-Various individual, environmental and social factors are effective in occurrence of skeletal disorders [3].
-Studies have shown that women are at a higher risk terms than men in musculoskeletal conditions [4'5].
+Musculoskeletal disorders (MSDs) are injuries that involve different parts of the body [1].
+In this regard, back pain and neck caused have high percentage of health problems [2].
+Various individual, environmental, and social factors are effective in of occurrence the skeletal disorders [3].
+Studies have shown that women are at a higher risk than men in terms musculoskeletal conditions [4'5].
 Although housewives suffer from various skeletal problems, it is still not clear how they take care of their health and what attitude they have that harms or helps their health.
 For this reason, it is very important to consider what has a positive and negative effect on women's health.
-Despite the high prevalence musculoskeletal disorders housewives, few studies have [6'7]
+Despite the high prevalence of musculoskeletal disorders housewives. few studies have

-individually Many factors including age and body mass as the cause of these disorders[8], but the behavioral factors that cause musculoskeletal disorders from the perspective housewives have been less investigated.
-The availability of information on the individual characteristics of housewives and its risk factors can provide knowledge that will be the basis for providing preventive and therapeutic interventions.
-Many of the experiences, perceptions, opinions, and characteristics that form the basis of housekeeping experience cannot investigated through quantitative studies.
-In addition, due to the influence of social, cultural factors, values and traditions in domestic activities, the necessity of qualitatively examining the experience and perspective of housewives special in different cultures seems necessary.
-Logically, issue this addressed housewives have different personality traits that affect their housekeeping activities.
-In the experiences of skeletal disorders housewives, especially in the case of women living in the city of Akbarabad with special traditions and culture, risky behaviors could be seen, so the research team in this study came to the conclusion to investigate the types of these risk factors through a qualitative study.
-Therefore, for better understanding, the present study was carried out under the title of explaining predictors related to MSDs in housewives living in Akbarabad city
+Many individual factors, including age and body mass, have been considered the cause of these disorders [8], but the behavioral factors that cause musculoskeletal disorders from the perspective of housewives have been less investigated.
+The availability of information on the individual characteristics housewives and their risk factors can provide knowledge that will basis for the providing preventive and therapeutic Many of the interventions. experiences, perceptions, opinions, and characteristics that form the basis of housekeeping experience cannot investigated through quantitative studies.
+In addition, due to the influence of social and cultural factors, values, and traditions in domestic activities, the necessity of qualitatively examining the experience and perspective of housewives in different cultures necessarv issue this addressed housewives have different personality traits that affect their housekeeping activities.
+In the experiences skeletal disorders of housewives, especially in the case of women living in the city of Akbarabad with special traditions and culture, risky behaviors could be seen, so the research team in this study decided to investigate the types of these risk factors through a qualitative study.
+Therefore, for better understanding, the present study was carried out under the title of explaining predictors related to MSDs in housewives living in Akbarabad city.